Atomic Energy Organization of Iran

 The Atomic Energy Organization of Iran (AEOI) is the main Iranian government agency responsible for operating nuclear energy and nuclear fuel cycle installations in Iran.
-AEOI is the primary organization responsible for nuclear technology research and development activities in Iran.
-AEOI was involved in formerly undeclared nuclear activities including enrichment facilities at Fordow and Natanz.
+The AEOI is the primary organization responsible for nuclear technology research and development activities in Iran.
+The AEOI was involved in formerly undeclared nuclear activities including enrichment facilities at Fordow and Natanz.

-AEOI's headquarters are in the northern Amir Abad district in Tehran, but it has facilities throughout the country.
-The current head of AEOI is Mohammad Eslami, who replaced Ali Akbar Salehi on 29 August 2021.
+The AEOI's headquarters are in the northern Amir Abad district in Tehran, but it has facilities throughout Iran.
+The current head of the AEOI is Mohammad Eslami, who replaced Ali Akbar Salehi on 29 August 2021.
+By 2024, Iran's nuclear industry sector employed more than 25,000 specialists, of which around 40% were women.

+Nuclear power plans

+In July 2023, the AEOI Head Mohammed Eslami said that Iran planned to build nuclear power plants generating 20 GW in Khuzestan, Bushehr, Sistan, Hormozgan, and Baluchistan.

+Schools

+There are thirteen atomic energy highschools and primary elementary schools.